braveclojure/bcjobs-blog/source/2022-02-11-long-term-clojure-benefits.html.md

     By contrast, 90% of the time the Clojure libraries you use represent compound data with vectors (which are like arrays), maps (like dictionaries), and sets.
 Even when they don&rsquo;t, the data types they introduce likely participate in [Clojure&rsquo;s core abstractions](https://www.braveclojure.com/core-functions-in-depth/), allowing you to use Clojure&rsquo;s core functions.
 You don&rsquo;t have to learn a new API for dealing with something like a LogicProgrammingSet or DiscreteEventMap.
 3. Its minimal syntax and lack of boilerplate.
 Less boilerplate means less ways to mess up, and less time writing boilerplate means more time experimenting and learning.

+More than other languages, Clojure lets you focus on what&rsquo;s essential about the domain or concept you&rsquo;re trying to learn.

-<a id="org0139a62"></a>
+<a id="org67e3f15"></a>

-## Your experience is portable across environments
+# Your experience is portable across environments

-Clojure was designed from the beginning to be [platform-agnostic](https://clojure.org/about/rationale#_languages_and_platforms), and the result is that is that it&rsquo;s made its way beyond the JVM to frontend programming via ClojureScript, and to shell scripting via [babashka](https://github.com/babashka/babashka).
+Clojure was designed from the beginning to be [platform-agnostic](https://clojure.org/about/rationale#_languages_and_platforms), and the result is that is that it&rsquo;s made its way beyond the JVM to browser programming via ClojureScript, and to shell scripting via [babashka](https://github.com/babashka/babashka).
 Being able to transfer your programming language experience from one environment to another like this means that you get to spend more time solving real problems.

+It is hard to overstate how powerful this is.
+There are two complementary ways to think about this:

+1. You&rsquo;re not limiting yourself to building only certain kinds of applications
+2. You&rsquo;re gaining immense leverage

+Generally, when you spend time gaining deep expertise in a programming language you&rsquo;re necessarily limiting yourself to only building certain kinds of applications.
+Most languages are intimately tied to the kind of environment they target; when you spend time learning Go, you&rsquo;re limiting yourself to server-side apps.
+When you learn Swift, you&rsquo;re limiting yourself to iOS applications.
+If you want to start building a different kind of application, you have to learn a new language, with its attendant build tools and architecture ecosystem and paradigm and quirks.
+On top of that, you have to learn about the environment itself: its resources, its interaction modes, etc.

+When you invest the time to learn Clojure, you gain leverage instead of limitations.
+Learning any language involves more than just the basics of syntax and build tools.
+It includes deeper topics like how to structure an aplication for maintenance and evolution.
+Taking the time to develop Clojure expertise will pay dividends when you switch from backend to frontend development.

 I expect this situation will only improve over time, especially thanks to the unstoppable force that is [Michiel Borkent, aka borkdude](https://github.com/sponsors/borkdude).
+I am very excited for what the future holds!

-<a id="org0982c5a"></a>
+<a id="orga54950b"></a>

-## These Companies are Hiring and Will Train You
+# These Clojure Companies Hire People Without Clojure Experience

 Are you ready to invest in Clojure?
 Then these companies are ready to invest in you.
-These businesses are successfully leveraging all the power that Clojure provides, and they&rsquo;re hiring:
+These businesses are successfully leveraging all the power that Clojure provides, and they hire people without Clojure experience:

-(Note: the final draft will include blurbs for all companies and link to their profiles on https://jobs.braveclojure.com)

--   JUXT
--   Reify Health
--   Metabase
--   Logseq
+-   [JUXT](https://jobs.braveclojure.com/company/juxt-ltd), a consultancy using Clojure to build systems and keep complexity under control.
+They&rsquo;re hiring experienced Clojure practitioners as well as those that are keen to learn.
+JUXT also created XTDB and many well-known Clojure libraries.
+-   [Reify Health](https://jobs.braveclojure.com/company/reify-health), a unicorn startup helping pharma companies and research sites enroll patients in clinical trials faster than ever before.
+Clinical research remains a significant bottleneck on drug development.
+Much of this is due to the slow and unpredictable nature of patient enrolment.
+Many potential therapies get scrapped because they failed to enroll enough patients in their trials.
+Reify Health is tackling this problem with a platform built on Clojure.
+-   [Metabase](https://jobs.braveclojure.com/company/metabase), the easiest way for people to get insights from their data, from tiny startups who get up and running quickly to major corporations with tens of thousands of users.
+Their codebase is open-source, and it&rsquo;s one of the largest open-source Clojure codebases on the planet!
+-   [Logseq](https://jobs.braveclojure.com/company/logseq), a startup that exists to increase the knowledge output of humanity.
+They&rsquo;re starting with building a personal knowledge assistant.
+-   [BroadPeak Partners](https://jobs.braveclojure.com/company/broadpeak-partners), a company that helps less technical users manage data streams and integrations without having to rely on developers.
+They&rsquo;re focused on enterprises with increasing amounts of data to manage, the need to move fast, and deliver sustainable solutions.
+-   [Riverford Organic Farmers](https://jobs.braveclojure.com/company/riverford-organic-farmers), an employee-owned company that delivers organic food to around 90,000 homes and businesses across the UK!